 The remnants of a destroyed piano from a performance by Raphael Montañez Ortiz (American, b.
 Brooklyn, New York, 1934) at the opening of Damage Control: Art and Destruction Since 1950 Oct.
 25, 2013, “Piano Destruction Concert: The Little Dog Laughed to See Such Sport: Reminiscing about Duncan Terrace DIAS Piano Destruction Concert, 1966: Spring Can Really Hang You Up the Most” (2013) is currently installed in the exhibition’s opening gallery on the second level of the museum.
 As its title suggests, the work is both an extension of the Piano Destruction Concert the artist performed at the original Destruction in Art Symposium in London in 1966 and a transformation of the original idea.
 Circumscribed by a ritually drawn line of salt, it is both a document of the performance and an embodiment of the performance itself.
 Footage of the entire 2013 concert can be seen on the Hirshhorn’s website.
 The addition of this work, a gift of the artist, to the collection further emphasizes the integrated role of exhibitions and collections at the Hirshhorn.

 This symbiotic approach is also evident in the recent acquisition of three major works by Salvatore Scarpitta (American, b.
-Brooklyn, New York, 1919–2007), which join “Snowshoe Sled” (1974), a 2012 gift, to make the Hirshhorn an unparalleled public repository of the artist’s work.
+New York City, 1919–2007), which join “Snowshoe Sled” (1974), a 2012 gift, to make the Hirshhorn an unparalleled public repository of the artist’s work.
 As part of the 40th anniversary celebration, the Hirshhorn is planning a series of focus exhibitions about individual artists who have been collected in depth.
-The first of these, opening August 2014, examines Scarpitta’s wide-ranging and idiosyncratic career.
+The first of these, opening July 17, 2014, examines Scarpitta’s wide-ranging and idiosyncratic career.
 Raised in Los Angeles, Scarpitta studied and for two decades worked in Italy, where he participated in the emerging avant-garde scene that included figures such as Alberto Burri, Piero Dorazio and Lucio Fontana.
-In 1959, Scarpitta moved to New York and joined the stable of Leo Castelli, where his work was shown alongside that of Lee Bontecou, Jasper Johns and Robert Rauschenberg, among others.
+In 1958, Scarpitta moved to New York and joined the stable of Leo Castelli, where his work was shown alongside that of Lee Bontecou, Jasper Johns and Robert Rauschenberg, among others.

 Related to developments in both Pop and Arte Povera and yet standing apart from either tendency, Scarpitta’s work arises from his interest in speed, racing and the isolating self-transformation of the personal journey.
 In the mid-1960s he embarked on a series of full-size interpretations of sprint racecars.
 The last of these, “Sal Cragar” (1969), is an elegiac, austere shell of a car, deliberately left unfinished.
 Reflecting a period when Scarpitta, under Castelli’s sponsorship, owned an actual racing team, “Trevis Race Car (Sal Gambler Special)” (1985) is a functioning winged sprint car that the artist appointed with a Pop-style paint job and retired to the gallery.
 With these acquisitions, the Hirshhorn becomes the sole institution in the United States to own examples of Scarpitta’s racecars.
 Of nine cars extant, seven are in European public and private collections.